TatuLund/GridFastNavigation/README.md

 ## Release notes

+### Version 1.1.5
+- Added getItemId() to CellFocusEvent and RowFocusEvent
+- Minor bug fix, there was regression due fix to issue #35

 ### Version 1.1.4
 - Added getItemId() to CellEditEvent and RowEditEvent
 - Fixed issue #35: Listeners should be able to be used independently now.